 Figure 1.
-Mean coral cover (%) per U.S. Pacific Island averaged over the years 2010-2019 by latitude84 Figure 2.
-Mean fish biomass ($g/m^2 \pm standard error$) of functional, taxonomic, and trophic groups by U.S. Pacific reef area from the years 2010-2019 by latitude.
+Mean coral cover (%) per U.S. Pacific Island averaged over the years 2010-2019 by latitude Figure 2.
+Mean fish biomass ( $g/m^2 \pm$ standard error) of functional, taxonomic, and trophic groups by U.S. Pacific reef area from the years 2010-2019 by latitude.
 The group Serranidae excludes planktivorous members of that family - i.e., anthias, which can by hyperabundant in some regions.
 Similarly, the bumphead parrotfish, Bolbometopon muricatum , has been excluded from the corallivore group - as high biomass of that species at Wake overwhelms corallivore biomass at all other locations.
 The group "MI Feeder" consists of fishes that primarily feed on mobile invertebrates Figure 3.
 Mean coral cover (%) per island averaged over the years 2010-2019 by latitude with MHI mean estimates plotted for reference (red line) Figure 4.
-Mean fish biomass ($g/m^2 \pm standard error$) of MHI functional, taxonomic, and trophic groups from the years 2010-2019 by island.
+Mean fish biomass ( $g/m^2 \pm standard error$ ) of MHI functional, taxonomic, and trophic groups from the years 2010-2019 by island.
 The group Serranidae excludes planktivorous members of that family (i.e., anthias, which can by hyper-abundant in some regions).
 The group "MI Feeder" consists of fishes that primarily feed on mobile invertebrates; with MHI mean estimates plotted for reference (red line) Figure 5.
 Mean coral cover (%) per island averaged over the years 2010-2019 by latitude with NWHI mean estimates plotted for reference (red line) Figure 6.
-Mean fish biomass ($g/m^2 \pm standard error$) of NWHI functional, taxonomic, and trophic groups from the years 2010-2019 by island.
+Mean fish biomass ( $g/m^2 \pm standard error$ ) of NWHI functional, taxonomic, and trophic groups from the years 2010-2019 by island.
 The group Serranidae excludes planktivorous members of that family (i.e., anthias, which can by hyper-abundant in some regions).
 The group "MI Feeder" consists of fishes that primarily feed on mobile invertebrates; with NWHI mean estimates plotted for reference (red line) Figure 7.
 Settlement of the Pacific Islands, courtesy Wikimedia Commons https://commons.wikimedia.org/wiki/File:Polynesian_Migration.svg Figure 8.
 The revenue structure of the three species groups in the MUS, 2012-2021 Figure 9.
 Total fishers in Hawaii MUS, 2012-2021 Figure 10.
-Pounds sold and revenue of Deep 7 Bottomfish, 2012-2021, adjusted to 2021 dollars Figure 11.
+Pounds sold and revenue of Deep 7 Bottomfish, 2012-2021, adjusted to 2021 dollars 108 Figure 11.
 Fish prices for Deep 7 Bottomfish and Uku, 2012-2021 Figure 12.
 Trends in fishery revenue per vessel and Gini coefficient for the MHI Deep 7 Bottomfish fishery, 2012-2021 Figure 13.
-Trends in fishery revenue per trip for Deep 7 and non-deep 7 from bottomfish fishing trips (20121-2021) Tigure 15.
-Schematic diagram illustrating have indicators are connected to any another and have Figure 15.
+Trends in fishery revenue per trip for Deep 7 and non-deep 7 from bottomfish fishing trips (20121-2021) Figure 14.
+Indicators of change of archipelagic coastal and marine systems; conceptual model Figure 15.
 Schematic diagram illustrating how indicators are connected to one another and how they vary as a result of natural climate variability Figure 16.
-Schematic diagram illustrating how indicators are connected to one another and how they vary as a result of anthropogenic climate change monitored Figure 18.
-Monthly mean (black) and seasonally corrected (blue) atmospheric carbon dioxide at Mauna Loa Observatory.
-Hawaii
+Schematic diagram illustrating how indicators are connected to one another and how they vary as a result of anthropogenic climate change Figure 17.
+Regional spatial grids representing the scale of the climate change indicators being monitored Figure 18.
+Monthly mean (black) and seasonally corrected (blue) atmospheric carbon dioxide at Mauna Loa Observatory, Hawaii